zksecurity/stwo-book/src/how-it-works/vcs/merkle_prover.md

          - Collect all columns of the current size (`layer_columns`) and the previous layer's hashes (`previous_layer_hashes`).
          - Retrieve the queries for the current layer (`layer_column_queries`) and the previous layer's queries (`prev_layer_queries`).
          - For each node index to be decommitted in this layer:
-             - Add the necessary sibling hashes from the previous layer to the `hash_witness` in the decommitment.
+             - Check if the child node hashes of the current node can be computed by the verifier, and if not, add the missing child node hashes to the `hash_witness` in the decommitment.
              - If the node index is queried, fetch the corresponding column values and append them to `queried_values`.
              - If not queried, add the column values to the `column_witness` in the decommitment.
          - The set of node indices decommitted in this layer is propagated as queries to the next layer.